Diversity and Community

 The iSchool has invested resources in reaching out to scholars from traditionally underrepresented groups.
 We align recruitment and retention practices to help diversify the faculty and build an inclusive intellectual community.

-In collaboration with faculty we are developing best practices that provide a supportive workplace for faculty with young families and for nursing parents.
+In collaboration with faculty we have developed policies that provide a supportive workplace for faculty with young families and for nursing parents.

 University of Washington is Member of the NCFDD